AI News Collection & Summarization

 Methodology

-The resulting content underwent four automated verification passes to remove fabricated details, cross-check consistency of key figures across pages, and audit badge-to-source pairings.
-Despite these efforts, errors undoubtedly remain.
-A detailed methodology and source index is available on the Sources & Methodology page.
+Despite automated verification passes, errors remain.
+For the Iran War section, a detailed methodology and source index is available on the Sources & Methodology page.